kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 Because your nodes are configured to be routed by the private network gateway, you need to add the gateway IP address to the ACLs.

-By using Public Cloud Gateway through our Managed Kubernetes Service, Public IPs on nodes are only for management purposes: [MKS Known Limits](/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits)
+By using Public Cloud Gateway through our Managed Kubernetes Service, public IPs on nodes are only for management purposes: [MKS Known Limits](/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits)

-You can get your OVHcloud Internet Gateway's Public IP by navigating through the OVHcloud Control Panel:
+You can get your OVHcloud Internet Gateway's public IP by navigating through the OVHcloud Control Panel:

 `Public Cloud`{.action} > Select your tenant > `Network / Gateway`{.action} > `Public IP`{.action}

-You can also get your OVHcloud Internet Gateway's Public IP via the following API:
+You can also get your OVHcloud Internet Gateway's public IP via the following API:

 > [!api]
 >